burlachenkok/exploring-python3/python3-note.md

   9. Parsing of the function is performed only at the moment of the **direct call**, there is no compilation phase.

-  > What you gain with (8) and (9) is the ability to start a project fast, what you lose is subtle control of how your source code of the program is materialized into the program (in OS or Systems terminology).
+  > What you gain with (8) and (9) is the ability to start a project fast, what you lose is subtle control of how your source code of the program is materialized into the executable program.

 To run the script with a debugger call: